RougherO/CC/Cloud Services and Platforms/Platform/AWS/RDS(Relational Database Service).md

 #### 1. **What is AWS RDS, and how does it simplify the management of relational databases in the cloud?**

-AWS **RDS** (Relational Database Service) is a fully managed service for relational databases, supporting engines like MySQL, PostgreSQL, MariaDB, Oracle, and SQL Server.
+AWS **RDS** (Relational Database Service) is a fully managed web service for relational databases, supporting engines like MySQL, PostgreSQL, MariaDB, Oracle, and SQL Server.
 It simplifies database management by automating administrative tasks such as:

 - **Provisioning**: Easily create, configure, and deploy databases with a few clicks.
 - **Backup**: Automatic backups are taken and retained for a user-defined period.